The Nature of the AR-15

 For what it’s worth, the 1981 article described at length why the AR-15 was in fact more lethal than its military counterpart, the M-16.
 But judge for yourself.

-Similarly, with the subject line “Why Are You A Coward?” another reader in the South wrote:
+Similarly, with the subject line “Why Are You A Coward?” and with a grace-note slur on my colleague Ta-Nehisi Coates, another reader in the South wrote:

 Why are and that reparations Boy with the made up name the only ones who refuse to allow comments on your writing?
 What are you afraid of?
 Is your Libtard ego not able to handle different opinions?